 In the fall of 1969, I was a fifteen-year-old freshman at the newly opened Summerville

 High.
 Walking those shiny hallways in the new modern buildings, passing the juniors and seniors that I had mostly only seen in my big sister’s yearbooks, was like entering a brave-new-world.
-It was also downright intimidating, but I was determined to fit in.
+It was also downright intimidating, but I was determined to fit in, and maybe even get my face above the crowd a little bit.

 I’d always been a good student with good grades, but by high school my studies had